About Us

 • Incorporating DEI work widely and coherently from the beginning of all Millbrook students’ time on campus in both the classroom and student life spaces.

-• Expanding the Human Development curriculum to all forms and develop more opportunities for reflection and challenging conversations.
+• Expanding the Human Development curriculum to all forms and developing more opportunities for reflection and challenging conversations.
 Our schedule has specific time set aside on Friday evenings and Saturday mornings for programs, discussion, and activities related to DEI.

 • Continuing to work to increase the endowment, thus increasing financial aid, to make a Millbrook education available to more students from all economic backgrounds.